Download the recent EqualOcean report about the new venue.

 The attempt to emphasize importance (it is a "Sci-Tech board" after all) of the R&D expenses by proposing the second option is logical.
 This segment, in our view, is going to be a bellwether of the entire "STAR project".
 Its size and share in the stock exchange records will provide insights regarding the real state of matters.
 As of early June 2019, 107 out of 123 companies that submitted documents have chosen the first standard.
 Evidently, the system is unbalanced and needs to be further improved.

 At first glance, we may think that the new venue provides more variety.
 But this is just another fallacy.
-Nasdaq's set of options exhaustively covers key performance indicators that speak for themselves.
+Nasdaq's set of options exhaustively covers critical performance indicators that speak for themselves.
 Selectivity is among the features of the American board, the gauges are clearly stated, and the four standards are more authentic, there is no room for the "Quality factor".

-Unlike Nasdaq, SSE STAR cares about how much a whole company costs and what part of this value is freely circulating within the marketplace.
+Unlike Nasdaq, SSE STAR cares about how much a total company costs and what part of this value is freely circulating within the marketplace.
 The inclination for risk mitigation caused the need to be aware of the more detailed picture; merely knowing what's up for sale isn't about the regulators like the CSRC.

 As for the "Quality factor", it doesn't seem to be a real "market" criterion due to the fuzzy formulation.
-The fifth standard actually looks like a channel for financing huge (half-unicorn-sized) government projects.
+The fifth standard looks like a channel for financing massive (half-unicorn-sized) government projects.
 In short, the "experimental" nature of the new board hasn't caused an eagerly anticipated shift from the state-backed listing prevalence to a more market-like model.

 The first steps in swaddling clothes